julienloizelet/poc-cs-lapi-client/docs/USER_GUIDE.md

 }
 ```

-Once you have your custom request handler, you can instantiate the watcher that will use it:
+Once you have your custom request handler, you can instantiate the bouncer that will use it:

 ```php
 use CrowdSec\LapiClient\Bouncer;